ayushmangarg2003/ayushmangarg2003/README.md

 ## Hey there! 👋
 I’m a passionate Full Stack Developer with a solid foundation in the MERN stack, React Native, and a growing interest in Generative AI.
 My programming journey began with Python back in school, which eventually sparked my enthusiasm for web development and machine learning during college.
-Over time, I’ve sharpened my skills in technologies like HTML, CSS, JavaScript, ReactJS, MongoDB, ExpressJS, NodeJS, MySQL, Next.js, and more, allowing me to build scalable and user-friendly applications.
-I’ve had the privilege of working on impactful projects during my internships at Matrixly AI and HDD Ventures, where I focused on building and optimizing web applications.
+Over time, I’ve sharpened my skills in technologies like HTML, CSS, JavaScript, ReactJS, MongoDB, ExpressJS, NodeJS, MySQL, Next.js, Supabase, and more, allowing me to build scalable and user-friendly applications.

 ## About Me 💫:
 - 🌱 I started my programming journey with Python and later explored Web Development and React Native.